 For Educators, ECT's and Trainees earning minimum wages in their respective Award, as of 01 July you will receive a 3.5% increase.
 Check your increased wages in the relevant wage table available in each of the Articles below.

 Educators, ECT's and Trainees who are currently earning minimum wages from the Children's Services Award 2010 or the Educational Service Teachers Award, 2010 will now receive a 3.5% pay increase from the first full pay period.

 The Fair Work Ombudsman is taking legal action against a Sydney childcare operator that allegedly failed to pay two migrant workers for a year of work.

-From the 01 July 2017, the Fair Work Commission has announced a 3.3% increase in minimum wages.
-The increase will apply to base rates of pay from the first full pay period starting on or after 01 July 2017.
+The Fair Work Commission has announced a 3.5% increase in minimum wages following its 2018 Annual Wage Review.
+The increase will apply to base rates of pay from the first full pay period starting on or after 1 July 2018.

 © 2009-2020 Aussie Childcare Network Pty Ltd. All Rights Reserved.